Bionic535/NewsBuddy/README.md

 ## Install
-Find the and run the setup.exe found within the dist folder
+Find the and run the setup.exe found in the release

 ## Use Instructions